 Mixture and Alligation Questions PDF For All Competitive Exams

-As soon as Possible More Exam Wise PDF will be updated Soon…!!!
+As soon as Possible More Exam Wise PDFs will be updated Soon…!!!
 Stay Connected with Dream Big Institution.

 To solve any numerical ability question, candidates need to know a set of formulas for each topic which make solving the questions easier and time-saving.
-This, given below are a few formulas which will help candidates with the same and let them solve the mixture and alligation questions more conveniently:
+This, given below are a few formulas that will help candidates with the same and let them solve the mixture and allegation questions more conveniently:

 - The basic formula which is used to find the ratio in which the ingredients are mixed is

 It is also called the rule of alligation and can also be represented as

 In quantitative aptitude, there are several types of mixture and alligation problems that can be encountered: